 Michelle Pfeiffer in The Fabulous Baker Boys: “God damn it!
 Shit!”
 These are the first words we hear from Michelle Pfeiffer's Susie Diamond as she trips up the stairs (an hour-and-a-half late) on her way to a singing audition for sibling co-pianists Jack and Frank Baker.
 It's a gig she seems destined to not land after stating her entertainment experience: “For the last couple years I've been on call for the triple-A escort service.”
 Yet as soon as Susie finishes her slow, soulful rendition of “More Than You Know,” the awed silence is in its own way deafening: the sound of the Baker boys, and everyone in the audience, falling instantly and irrevocably in love.
 Pfeiffer was a significant film force in the 1980s, but writer/director Steve Kloves' comedy-drama suggested that she was also a force of nature.
 We knew that she could sing from Grease 2; that she could be funny from The Witches of Eastwick; that she could be poignant from Dangerous Liaisons.
 But until this smart, stylish 1989 winner debuted, it seemed too much to hope that Pfeiffer would ever croon, score laughs, and break hearts in the same picture, and we also couldn't have imagined that she'd steal the movie right out from under real-life brothers Jeff and Beau Bridges, who were making their first screen appearances opposite one another.
 Steal it she does, though, in the most complete distillation of Pfeiffer's talents to date.
 It's grand-piano larceny.
 Performance moments to savor: Pfeiffer's barely contained fury when Susie upbraids Jack for his lone-wolf posturing; her snort of who-cares derision when Susie tells Frank that the lounge-act mainstay “Feelings” is no longer part of her repertoire (and good riddance!); and Pfeiffer, undulating atop a piano in a shimmering red dress, making 1928's “Makin' Whoopee” sound like the filthiest, sexiest song ever written.

 Glenn Close in Fatal Attraction: Does Glenn Close hate Meryl Streep?
 Not in any malevolent way, of course.
 But when Close, a Tony-winning theatre icon, sees Streep earning raves and Oscar nominations for stage adaptations of Doubt and August: Osage County and Into the Woods, don't you think a teensy part of her must be seething and thinking, “That shoulda been me”?
 After she amassed five Oscar nods of her own between 1983 and 1989, there was every reason to believe that Glenn would forever score as many juicy film roles as Meryl.
 Things didn't quite work out that way.
 Yet I'd argue that, despite her brilliance, Streep still hasn't given a performance as instantly iconic as Close's terrifying portrayal of Alex Forrest, the frizzy-haired, revenge-seeking, bunny-boiling sociopath in Adrian Lyne's psycho-sexual thriller.
-Viewed now, the 1987 release is most definitely problematic, inviting us to side completely with Michael Douglas' unfaithful hubby Dan and cower from Close's scored, increasingly unhinged lover.
+Viewed now, the 1987 release is most definitely problematic, inviting us to side completely with Michael Douglas' unfaithful hubby Dan and cower from Close's scorned, increasingly unhinged lover.
 It remains, however, a masterfully engrossing exercise in justifiable paranoia, and one boasting a Close performance that friends and I talked about for weeks (and saw at the cineplex twice in three days).
 After years of playing kindhearted souls, she was so magnetic, tragic, scary, and unexpected in Fatal Attraction that you could never again think of Close in the same way, much as you may have wanted to.
 But she's not gonna be igno-o-ored, Dan.
 Performance moments to savor: Close's wicked grin after Alex all but dares Dan to sleep with her; her serene expression and little-girl-lost voice as Alex inches toward the camera hiding newly slit wrists; and Close's unnerving confusion when Alex, butcher knife in hand, asks Dan's wife the last question you'd want to hear from a stranger in your bathroom: “What are you doing here?”

 Dianne Wiest in Hannah & Her Sisters: Until she showed up as one of the title characters in Woody Allen's 1986 masterpiece, movie-goers had really only seen Dianne Wiest in a few low-budget films (including the writer/director's The Purple Rose of Cairo) and as John Lithgow's wife in Footloose.
 So it was a delight and revelation when the performer not only earned best-in-show honors amongst a cast that included Woody, Mia Farrow, Farrow's screen-legend mom Maureen O'Sullivan, Oscar winner Michael Caine, Barbara Hershey, Daniel Stern, and Max von freakin' Sydow, but appeared to create a brand-new comic archetype before our eyes.
 Neurotic but not crazy, dizzy but not stupid, self-deflating yet unwilling to quit, Wiest's Holly was an early-middle-aged ingénue with the soul of a tortured artiste.
 (After a particularly disappointing date, Holly, in voice-over, plans her evening: “Maybe I'll get into bed early, turn on a movie, and take an extra Seconal.”)
 She was also impossible to resist: so simultaneously funny, touching, desperate, and ridiculous – especially when passive-aggressively trying to be the last one dropped off after a night out – that the Academy Award Wiest received for Hannah & Her Sisters felt like one given to both the actor, because of how wonderful she was, and the character, because Holly clearly needed the boost.
 Unless it's with laughter, Woody Allen movies generally aren't designed to make you cry.
 This one does, and Wiest is the reason.
 Performance moments to savor: Wiest's interior monologue – initially snippy, ultimately resigned – as Holly stews over losing Sam Waterston to Carrie Fisher; her frustrated rage when Holly accuses Hannah of not supporting her right after hitting the woman up for money; and Wiest's giddy, choked-up happiness as Holly finally gets the encouragement she's long waited for: “God, you ... really liked it?!”
 We really, really did.